youthfulsquirrel/personal_projects/readme.md

 3. **Processing:** Utilize LangChain and OpenAI API to process the audio, extract key information, and generate formatted meeting notes.
 4. **Download:** Download the formatted Microsoft Word document containing your meeting notes.

 ## Remove PDF Password

-#### Overview
-Removes PDF password with 1 line of code on command prompt
+Wave goodbye to PDF passwords with just a single line of magic in your command prompt.
+No more hassle, just pure convenience!

 ## Merge PDFs

-#### Overview
-Most online PDF merger has a limit to the number of pdf files.
-This doesn't!
+Unleash the power of PDF merging without limits!
+Unlike most online PDF mergers, this one breaks free from constraints.
+Merge as many PDFs as you want!

 ## Univariate Time Series

-#### Overview
+### Overview
-Explore time series forecasting for academic research
+Embark on a journey into the world of time series forecasting for academic exploration!
+Dive into the fascinating realm of univariate time series analysis, turning data into valuable insights for your research endeavors.
+Let the exploration begin! 🚀